aahouzi/Optimization-for-Machine-Learning/README.md

 ## :rocket: Repository Structure
 The repository contains the following files & directories:
-- **Optimization_For_Machine_Learning.ipynb:** This notebook contains all details about the implementation of each algorithm, as well as a brief graph comparison between the speed of each algorithm.
+- **Notebooks/Optimization_For_Machine_Learning.ipynb:** This notebook contains all details about the implementation of each algorithm, as well as a brief graph comparison between the speed of each algorithm.